HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2018-02-21-continuous-releases.md

 Finally, every contributor gets to make a release.
 If you submit a patch that gets accepted, your change is available immediately, and it's entirely your work.
-This may have no tangible benefit, but it gives off nice fuzzy feelings, especially for first-time contributors.
+This may less of tangible benefit, but it gives off nice fuzzy feelings, especially if it's your first patch.
 (Speaking of which, we're always looking [for new contributors][contributors]!)

 [contributors]: https://github.com/HypothesisWorks/hypothesis-python/blob/master/CONTRIBUTING.rst